anualabi/kisi-app/README.md

 - Retrieve a list of groups for the user.
 - Show the list of locks associated with a group.
 - Implement assigning a new lock to a group.
+- Implement de-assigning an assigned lock of a group.

 ## How To Use